Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 • Establish a formal process to gather customer feedback, and a regular forum to discuss market conduct related matters.

 • All marketing materials should provide customers with a fair and balanced description of the product or service offered.
-Ensure that there are no pressure, scare or other unethical sales tactics employed when dealing with customers.
+Ensure that there is no pressure, scare or other unethical sales tactics employed when dealing with customers.
 This is to enable customers to make informed decisions based on clearly disclosed facts.

 • When providing financial products and services, FIs should be able to justify differential treatment to any customer or groups of customers, on the basis of relevant and reliable information or data.